danielbodnar/awesome-stars/README.md

 - [Mintplex-Labs/vector-admin](https://github.com/Mintplex-Labs/vector-admin) - The universal tool suite for vector database management.
 Manage Pinecone, Chroma, Qdrant, Weaviate and more vector databases with ease.
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 - [psychic-api/psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
 Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
-- [eosphoros-ai/DB-GPT](https://github.com/eosphoros-ai/DB-GPT) - Revolutionizing Database Interactions with Private LLM Technology
+- [eosphoros-ai/DB-GPT](https://github.com/eosphoros-ai/DB-GPT) - AI Native Data App Development framework with AWEL(Agentic Workflow Expression Language) and Agents
 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
 - [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
 Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs)
 - [argilla-io/argilla](https://github.com/argilla-io/argilla) - ✨Argilla: the open-source feedback platform for LLMs
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source multi-user ChatGPT for all LLMs, embedders, and vector databases.
-Unlimited documents, messages, and users in one privacy-focused app.
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A multi-user ChatGPT for any LLMs, and vector database.
+Unlimited documents, messages, and storage in one privacy-focused app.
+Now available as a desktop application!
 - [akshata29/entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
 Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
 - [dissorial/doc-chatbot](https://github.com/dissorial/doc-chatbot) - Document chatbot — multiple files, topics, chat windows and chat history.
 Powered by GPT.
 - [dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI
 - [RedisVentures/ArXivChatGuru](https://github.com/RedisVentures/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
 This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.
+- [facebookresearch/llama-recipes](https://github.com/facebookresearch/llama-recipes) - Scripts for fine-tuning Llama2 with composable FSDP & PEFT methods to cover single/multi-node GPUs.
+Supports default & custom datasets for applications such as summarization & question answering.
+Supp
 - [refuel-ai/autolabel](https://github.com/refuel-ai/autolabel) - Label, clean and enrich text datasets with LLMs.
 - [georgia-tech-db/evadb](https://github.com/georgia-tech-db/evadb) - Database system for AI-powered apps
 - [memex-life/memex](https://github.com/memex-life/memex) - Your second brain for the web browsing.
 An AI powered Chrome extension that constructs personal knowledge base for you.